vahtras/introduction/talk.md

 --

-### At the same time
+### On the other hand

-> For both Ubuntu and Debian, we have ongoing project goals to make Python 3 the default, preferred Python version in the distros.
+> *For both Ubuntu and Debian, we have ongoing project goals to make Python 3 the default, preferred Python version in the distros*

-> What this does not mean:
+> *What this does not mean:*

-> /usr/bin/python will point to Python 3.
+> */usr/bin/python will point to Python 3.
 No, this is not going to happen (unless PEP 394 advocates otherwise, which is doubtful for the foreseeable future). /usr/bin/python and /usr/bin/python2 will point to Python 2.7 and /usr/bin/python3 will point to the latest supported Python 3 version.
 Python 2 will be removed from the archive.
 No, this is not going to happen.
-We expect Python 2.7 to remain supported and available in Ubuntu for quite a long time, given that PEP 373 promises upstream bug fix maintenance support until 2020.
+We expect Python 2.7 to remain supported and available in Ubuntu for quite a long time, given that PEP 373 promises upstream bug fix maintenance support until 2020*

 <https://wiki.ubuntu.com/Python/3>